 1 teaspoon cinnamon

-2 cups of peas or string beans, chopped
+2 cups of frozen peas (or hopped string beans if you prefer)

 Sea salt and cracked pepper, to taste

 Melt ghee or coconut oil (if you want to make it vegan) in a large pot, add fresh ginger and fry it off on low to medium heat for 3 minutes making sure it doesn’t burn.

-Add cumin, turmeric, ginger, and cinnamon on low heat taking care not to burn the spices as they will taste bitter.
+Add cumin, turmeric, and cinnamon on low heat — taking care not to burn the spices as they will taste bitter.

-Throughly wash and strain the mung daal and brown rice, add to the pot and stir through the spices.
+Add mung daal and rice to the pot and stir through the spices for 2 minutes.

 Turn up to high heat, bring to the boil and then cover with a lid and let simmer on medium heat for 20 to 30 minutes until the water is absorbed and the rice is cooked.

-Meanwhile in a fry pan, combine mustard seeds and fennel seeds and dry fry on low heat until the mustard seeds pop and set aside.
+Meanwhile in a frypan on medium heat, combine mustard seeds and fennel seeds and dry fry on low heat until the mustard seeds pop and set aside.

-Add the chopped baby spinach, peas or chopped string beans and half of the chopped coriander leaves.
+Add the chopped baby spinach, and frozen peas or chopped string beans and stir in.

 It is important to use mung daal (not chana daal or lentils) as they are the easiest legume to digest and don’t skip the soaking process as it breaks down the hard-to-digest phytic acid and makes more nutrients available for absorption.

 Traditionally the recipe calls for white rice but you can use brown rice, just extend the cooking time.

-I also love eating small (non-traditional) accompaniments with Kitchari like avocado, drizzled tahini, sesame seeds and sunflower seeds.
-The choice is yours.
+I also love eating kitchari with small (non-traditional) accompaniments like avocado, drizzled tahini, sesame seeds, and sunflower seeds.
+Or anything else you like.

 Store in the fridge for up to three days and best to re-heat in a saucepan if you can.